 - Knoxville Police Department Violent Crimes Division at 865-215-7317

 - Police Central Dispatch at 911

-NOTE: For Male Survivors of Sexual Assault was originally developed by The Counseling & Mental Health Center at The University of Texas at Austin.
-It was written by Jeff Kulley, Ph.D and adapted for University of Tennessee students’ use by Connie.
-S. Briscoe, PhD.
-It is published here with University of Texas at Austin’s permission.
+NOTE: For Male Survivors of Sexual Assault was originally developed by The Counseling & Mental Health Center at The University of Texas at Austin and is used by permission.
+Information from rainn.org has been added, and students are enouraged to use RAINN as a resource.